JackEdTaylor/LexOPSdocs/docs/02-generate.md

 * **25 words for each of the generated conditions** (100 stimuli in total).

 <br>
-We could generate this stimulus list with LexOPS like this:
+We can use the following R code to generate a stimulus list like this with LexOPS:

 ```r